kennedy-ak/kennedy-ak/README.md

 # 👋 Hi, I’m Kennedy Kweku Akogo

-I like to Build Machine Learning Models and Train LLLMs
+I like to Build Machine Learning Models and Train LLMs